rbalestr-lab/stable-ssl/README.md

 ⚠️ **This library is currently in a phase of active development.
 All features are subject to change without prior notice.**

 ``stable-ssl`` streamlines training self-supervised learning models by offering all the essential boilerplate code with minimal hardcoded utilities.
-Its modular and flexible design supports seamless integration of architectures, loss functions, evaluation metrics, augmentations, and more from any source.
+Its flexible and modular design allows seamless integration of components from external libraries, including architectures, loss functions, evaluation metrics, and augmentations.

 At its core, `stable-ssl` provides a [`BaseTrainer`](https://rbalestr-lab.github.io/stable-ssl.github.io/dev/gen_modules/stable_ssl.BaseTrainer.html#stable_ssl.BaseTrainer) class that manages job submission, data loading, training, evaluation, logging, monitoring, checkpointing, and requeuing, all customizable via a configuration file.
 This class is intended to be subclassed for specific training needs (see these [trainers](https://rbalestr-lab.github.io/stable-ssl.github.io/dev/trainers.html) as examples).

-`stable-ssl` leverages [`Hydra`](https://hydra.cc/) to manage input parameters through configuration files, offering benefits like efficient hyperparameter tuning with `multirun` and smooth integration with job launchers such as `submitit` for Slurm.

 ## Build a Configuration File

+`stable-ssl` leverages [`Hydra`](https://hydra.cc/) to manage input parameters through configuration files, enabling efficient hyperparameter tuning with ``multirun`` and seamless integration with job launchers like ``submitit`` for Slurm.

 The first step is to specify a **trainer** class which is a subclass of `BaseTrainer`.
 Optionally, the trainer may require a **loss** function which is then used in the `compute_loss` method of the trainer.